tundish/tea_and_sympathy/tas/dlg/11_conclusion.rst

 *   Game logic is Python code.
 *   Dialogue lives in separate screenplay files.
 *   Balladeer renders your story in pure HTML5 and CSS3.
 No Javascript is necessary.
-*   Host Web mode for a browser interface or play old-school in the terminal.
+*   Host web-mode for a browser interface or play old-school in the terminal.

-If you've enjoyed `Tea and Sympathy`, why not `see how it's done`_?
+If you've enjoyed *Tea and Sympathy*, why not `see how it's done`_?
 Thanks for playing.

 © 2021 D E Haynes.